lazorfuzz/liowebrtc/README.md

 WebRTC needs to be facilitated with signaling; a service that acts as a matchmaker for peers before they establish direct video/audio/data channels.
 Signaling can be done in any way, e.g. via good old fashioned carrier pigeons.
 Signaling services only need to fulfill the absolute minimal role of matchmaking peers.

-[Signalmaster](https://github.com/andyet/signalmaster) is a [socket.io](http://socket.io/) server signaling solution, and is very easy to set up. socket.io enables real-time, bidirectional communication between a client and server via web sockets.
+[SignalBuddy](https://github.com/lazorfuzz/signalbuddy) is a scalable [socket.io](http://socket.io/) signaling server, and is very easy to set up. socket.io enables real-time, bidirectional communication between a client and server via web sockets.
 It also allows us to easily segment peers into rooms.

 For emitting data to peers, LioWebRTC provides a unified, event-based API that enables peers to seamlessly switch between `shout`ing (p2p data channels) or `broadcast`ing (socket.io) to all the peers in a room.
 It's up to you to decide which protocol to use, but socket.io should ideally only be used for transmitting things like metadata, one-off events, etc. Both protocols are real-time, bidirectional, and event-based.

-When joining a room, the client becomes a node in a full mesh network consisting of every other peer in the room, opening a unique data channel to each peer.
-For video conferencing, that means a unique video, audio, and data channel is opened for each peer.

-The socket.io connection remains a single bi-directional pipeline between the client and the signaling server.
-It will always be a single connection no matter how many peers there are in the room.

 ### Connection